 - 1. Fencing. - a.
-On a LOT with 40,000 square feet or less of LOT AREA, any BEEHIVE or NUCLEUS COLONY in an APIARY with more than two BEEHIVES shall be enclosed within a four feet high fence or wall with a self-latching gate a three-feet high welded wire or poultry netting fence, or equivalent, supported by steel or wood posts at not more than four feet on center spacing.
+On a LOT with 40,000 square feet or less of LOT AREA, any BEEHIVE or NUCLEUS COLONY in an APIARY with more than two BEEHIVES shall be enclosed within a three-feet high welded wire or poultry netting fence, or equivalent, supported by steel or wood posts at not more than four feet on center spacing.
 If the top of the fence is supported by a nominal 2 x 4 board, the posts may be as much as eight feet on center.
 The fence must have a three-feet high gate that can be latched on the BEEHIVE side of the gate.
 The requirement for fencing will forever be waived if owners of all bordering LOTS sign a waiver releasing the fencing requirement and submit the waiver to the ZONING ADMINISTRATOR.
-Bordering LOTS shall not include lots separated by a STREET RIGHT OF WAY or ALLEY.
+Bordering LOTS shall not include lots separated by a STREET RIGHT OF WAY or ALLEY. - b.
+The fence shall be at least three feet from any BEEHIVE or NUCLEUS COLONY. - c.
+The fence may be replaced with a flyway barrier per Section 7.8 F.2. when the flyway barrier can serve the same purpose as a fence.

-- b.
-The fence shall be at least three feet from any BEEHIVE or NUCLEUS COLONY. - The fence may be replaced with a flyway barrier per Section 7.8 F.2. when the flyway barrier can serve the same purpose as a fence. - Any required fencing shall be indicated on the site plan for the Zoning Use Permit d.
-Application.
+d.
+Any required fencing shall be indicated on the site plan for the Zoning Use Permit Application.